Barre chords have one simple benefit: they let you play any chord on the guitar with only a handful of shapes.

 Now you know your shapes, it’s time to start moving between them.

-Moving between different barre chords can take a bit of practice, but it soon becomes easy once your hand gets used to the different shapes.
+Moving between different barre chords can take a bit of practice, but it soon becomes easy once your hand gets used to different shapes.

 I’d recommend getting used to moving between E and E minor shaped barre chords to start with, and then introducing the A and A minor shaped barre chords.